Who's Behind Listverse?

 Once inside, they looked around the home and found 58-year-old Tatsuko Horikawa hiding in the closet.
 It turned out that the homeless woman had been living on the top shelf of the man’s closet for about a year.
 Horikawa had sneaked inside when the man left the house without locking the door.
 It is believed that the woman also squatted in other people’s houses.
 She avoided detection by being incredibly neat and showering regularly while the man was out.

 Tracy, who didn’t want her last name revealed, was a single mother of five who lived in a house in Rock Hill, South Carolina.
-In September 2012, she started to notice weird sounds coming from the attic, and nails were popping out of the ceiling.
+In September 2012, she noticed weird sounds coming from the attic, and nails were popping out of the ceiling.
 Tracy and two of her sons went into the attic to investigate but didn’t find anything out of the norm.
-Her children thought she was just being delusional, but Tracy was sure there was something going on and felt really uneasy.
+Her children thought she was just delusional, but Tracy was sure something was going on and felt really uneasy.

 One night, when Tracy was working on her laptop in the bedroom, a little bit of plaster fell on her from the movement in the attic.
 Another night, at 2:30 AM, Tracy heard a loud noise and knew that someone or something was up there.
 Tracy got her nephew to look into the attic.
 There, in the back corner, was Tracy’s ex-boyfriend, whom she’d dated 12 years prior.
 It looked like the unnamed ex had been living there for about two weeks.
 Just 90 days before that, he’d gotten out of prison for stealing Tracy’s car.